FrankLef/cookiecutter-proj/README.md

 |   ├── s4_preproc            <- Code to preprocess the data for EDA.
 │   │   ├── __init__.py
 |   |   └── ...
-|   ├── s5_eda                <- Code for exploratory data analysis.
+|   ├── s5_eda                <- Code for exploratory data analysis (EDA).
 │   │   ├── __init__.py
 |   |   └── ...
-|   ├── s6_final              <- Code for final data usually used in reporting.
+|   ├── s9_teard              <- Code used to tear down the project.
 │   │   ├── __init__.py
 |   |   └── ...
 |   └── ...
 └── tests                     <- All test and fixtures files used in testing.
     ├── __init__.py
-    ├── fixtures              <- Where to put example inputs and outputs.
-    │   ├── input.json        <- Test input data.
+    ├── fixtures              <- Where to put example inputs and outputs │   ├── input.json        <- Test input data.
     │   └── output.json       <- Test output data.
-    ├── test_extract_acc.py   <- Test example for etl.
+    ├── conftest.py           <- Configurations used by `pytest`.
-    ├── test_samples.py       <- Test example to verify `pytest`.
+    ├── test_sample.py        <- Test example to verify `pytest`.
     └── ...
 ```